decidim/decidim/decidim-initiatives/README.md

 ## Creating an initiative

 A user views the Initiatives page at `/initiatives`.
-If they are allowed to create an initiative they see a call-to-action button: `New initiative`.
+If they are allowed to create an initiative and they belongs on a group, they see a call-to-action button: `New initiative`.

 If there is more than one type of initiative, they will have to choose one and go through several screens, and go through a number of screens to help them refine their initiative.